Skip to content

 • Loss of income: If the property’s income declines, the borrower may not be able to make the loan payments, which could lead to foreclosure.

-Bridgepoint Funding is able to provide debt service coverage ratio loans in most states across the U.S. We work with a number of different lenders, which gives us the ability to match the right product to each individual client.
+Bridgepoint Funding can provide debt service coverage ratio loans for investors and borrowers all across California.
+We work with a number of different lenders, which gives us the ability to match the right product to each individual client.

 If you have questions about using a DSCR loan to purchase a rental or investment property, please contact our knowledgeable staff.
 We look forward to helping you!